stevenmeyer142/pintler-va-app/amplify/custom/va-access/README.md

 The backend code is in the folders "amplify/functions" and "amplify/custom/va-access"

-A DynamoDB database is used to track the resources and status.

 ## VA access setup.

 The app is currently configured to use the VA patient sandbox database.